Awkwafina

-Early life
+Early life and education

-Awkwafina was born in Stony Brook, New York, the only child of Wally Lum, a Chinese American, and Tia Lum, a Korean American.
-Her father worked in the information technology field, and comes from a family of restaurateurs—her great-grandfather immigrated to the United States in the 1940s, and opened the Cantonese restaurant Lum's in Flushing, Queens, one of the neighborhood's first Chinese restaurants.
-Her mother was a painter who immigrated with her family to the United States from South Korea in 1972.
-She died from pulmonary hypertension in 1992 when Awkwafina was four, and Awkwafina was raised by her father and paternal grandparents.
-She became especially close to her grandmother, Powah Lum.
+Nora Lum was born in Stony Brook, New York, the only child of Wally Lum (林希凡), a Chinese American, and Tia Lum (born Hong Hyun Joo), a Korean American.
+Her father worked in the information technology field, and her mother was a painter.
+Her paternal family were restaurateurs; her great-grandfather, Jimmy Lum (林华耀), immigrated to the United States in 1937 from Xinhui, Guangdong, and opened the Cantonese restaurant Lum's in Flushing, Queens, one of the neighborhood's first Chinese restaurants.
+Her paternal grandparents remained in China until 1965, settling in Whitestone, Queens with relatives.
+Her maternal family immigrated to the United States in 1972 from Gunwi County, Daegu.

+Awkwafina's mother died from pulmonary hypertension in 1992 when she was four, and Awkwafina was raised by her father and paternal grandparents.
+Awkwafina's Chinese name was chosen by her grandfather, Lin Yihe (林以和), who was a research assistant at Columbia University.
+She became especially close to her grandmother, Powah Lum (刘宝华), who was a nurse at Stony Brook University Hospital.

 Awkwafina grew up in Forest Hills, Queens, and attended Fiorello H. LaGuardia High School, where she played the trumpet and was trained in classical music and jazz.
-At age 15, she adopted the stage name Awkwafina, "definitely a person I repressed" and an alter ego to her "quiet and more passive" personality during her college years.
+At age 15, she adopted the stage name Awkwafina, originally a nickname coined by one of her friends, which she described as "definitely a person I repressed" and an alter ego to her "quiet and more passive" personality during her college years.
 Her stage name referenced the way that brands such as Neutrogena feminize themselves, and her self-perception as "awkwardly fine".
 She cited Charles Bukowski, Anaïs Nin, Joan Didion, Tom Waits, and Chet Baker as early influences.
 From 2006 to 2008, she learned Mandarin at Beijing Language and Culture University to communicate with her paternal grandmother.
-She majored in journalism and women's studies at the University at Albany, State University of New York and graduated in 2011.
+She majored in journalism and women's studies at the University at Albany and graduated in 2011.